hubwriter/branchlister/README.md

 # branchlister
-A quick way to change git branches
+A quick way to change Git branches

 ## Is this for you?
-✅ You use git on the command line
+✅ You use Git on the command line<br>
-✅ You find yourself switching branches frequently
+✅ You find yourself switching branches frequently<br>
 ✅ You'd like a quick, easy way to switch branches - the fewer key presses the better

 ## How to use branchlister
-On the command line, in a git location, enter `bl`.
+On the command line, in a Git location, enter `bl`.
 You get a list of 8 branches for the current repository, in order of the most recent commit to the branch, with the most recently updated branch at the top of the list.